About I-Cell Disease

 Most affected children pass away due to respiratory failure.

-There is no current cure for I-Cell, but the Yash Gandhi Foundation is the only foundation globally that solely dedicates money to I-Cell research.
+There is no current treatment or cure for I-Cell, but the Yash Gandhi Foundation is the only foundation globally that raises and grants money solely to I-Cell research